prashant-kikani/prashant-kikani.github.io/_posts/2021-10-09-crypto-is-inevitable.markdown

 <center><img src="../assets/crypto-returns.jpeg" height="350"/></center>
 <br/>

 But, I think young people are also attracted to crypto because of its fundamental decentralized nature.
 They don't care about these old politicians and those borders between countries which are dividing them.
-They believe in "One World, One Currency", unity and equality.
+They believe in "One World, One Currency", unity and <a href="https://prashantkikani.com/blog/freedom-vs-equality" target="_blank">equality</a>.

 Also, trust of people in centralized governments and banks <a href="https://www.pewresearch.org/politics/2021/05/17/public-trust-in-government-1958-2021/" target="_blank">is decreasing</a>.